lwjohnst86/nefa-code/doc/manuscript.md

 have been short term human infusion trials [@Daniele2014a;@Liang2013a], or have been epidemiological studies that only looked at total NEFA and not individual species [@Miller2012a;@Johns2014a].
-To date, there have been no longitudinal studies examining the role of the composition of the NEFA blood lipid fraction on the pathogenesis of diabetes, which is critical to understanding associations at a more granular level given protracted natural history of diabetes and the growing appreciation of the divergent effects of individual lipid species.
+To date, there have been no longitudinal studies examining the role of the composition of the serum NEFA fraction on the pathogenesis of diabetes, which is critical to understanding associations at a more granular level given the protracted natural history of diabetes and the growing appreciation of the divergent effects of individual fatty acids.
 Therefore, our research objective was to examine the association of serum NEFA composition on changes over time in insulin sensitivity and beta-cell function in a longitudinal cohort.
 We hypothesized that higher palmitic acid and lower polyunsaturated fatty acids such as